webartistse/funko-showcase-workshop/SETUP.md

 ## 1.2 Setting Up Your DigitalOcean Account

 - [Create a DigitalOcean account](https://www.digitalocean.com/)
-- Ensure you have a valid email and a security admin's personal phone number for emergencies.
+- Ensure you have a valid email.

 ## 1.3 Verify GitHub Access